So, this blog is about my Bungee Jump Wedding

-I won’t bore you all with the details of the ceremony, we kept it short so the guests wouldn’t freeze!
+I won’t bore you all with the details of the ceremony, we kept it short so the guests wouldn’t freeze.
 We’d set up a speaker so that the guests could hear the ceremony.
-So we went through what you have to go through, hand-fasting, vows, rings (which we made with ‘Make Your Own Wedding Rings‘), the legal declaration and paperwork, being declared ‘Mr and Mrs Took’.
-After which Jane could no longer be professionally involved (as marriages must be conducted ‘safely and with dignity – apparently jumping off a bridge doesn’t meet this criteria) we shuffled over to the jump platform.
+We went through what you have to go through; hand-fasting, vows, rings (which we made with ‘Make Your Own Wedding Rings‘), the legal declaration and paperwork.
+Lastly, we were declared ‘Mr and Mrs Took’.
+After this, Jane could no longer be professionally involved (as marriages must be conducted “safely and with dignity” – apparently jumping off a bridge doesn’t meet these criteria), so she stepped back as we shuffled over to the jump platform.

 Personally, I think taking the husbands’ name is an outdated tradition.
 I wasn’t taking Daves’ as when hereditary surnames first came to England, a woman who was married had no surname and pretty much ceased to exist.
 This can still be seen today when people address post to “Mr & Mrs Husband’s first initial & Surname”.
 So I don’t like that and wasn’t doing it.
 Though I still get occasional post addressed to “Mr & Mrs D Took”, which annoys me no end.
 I have my own name!
 Rant over…

 A few safety checks and clips later, we were ready to jump.
-I threw my completely biodegradable bouquet (made by Coach House Flowers) and then we followed!
+I threw my completely biodegradable bouquet (made by Coach House Flowers) off the platform, and then we followed!
 The tandem was actually much easier than doing a single bungee.
-By the time you get to the point where your brain kicks in with ‘that’s a long way down…’ the weight of the other person has pulled you past the point of no return.
+By the time you get to the point where your brain kicks in with “that’s a long way down…” the weight of the other person has pulled you past the point of no return.

-There was a further shock when one of the Best Men also had a jump!
+There was a further shock when one of the Best Men decided to jump too!